Mohomed-Aathif/BookManager/README.md

 1. Run the ASP.NET backend using Visual Studio.
 2. Navigate to the Angular project folder.
 3. Run the following command:
+4. ngserve
+5. Open the browser and go to: localhost:4200